vantaboard/magui/README.md

 - [styled-components <img src=".github/images/icons/styled-components/nav-logo.png" alt="styled-components" height="10"/>](https://github.com/styled-components/styled-components)
 - [TypeScript <img src=".github/images/icons/typescript/favicon.ico" alt="TypeScript" height="10"/>](https://github.com/microsoft/TypeScript)

+## Changelog

+If you have recently updated, please read the [changelog](https://github.com/mui-org/material-ui/releases) for details of what has changed.

-### 🧑‍🤝‍🧑 Contributing
+## 🧑‍🤝‍🧑 Contributing

-To contribute to this project, make a pull request to <https://github.com/blackboardd/magui>.
+Read the [contributing guide](/CONTRIBUTING.md) to learn about our development process, and how to craft proposals.

-### ⚖️ License
+## ⚖️ License

-This project uses the [MIT license](https://opensource.org/licenses/MIT).
+This project is licensed under the terms of the [MIT license](/LICENSE).

-Copyright (c) 2021 Brighten Clark